berbaquero/reeddit/readme.md

 Being a personal side-project of mine, Reeddit can be used for browsing subreddits and viewing links/post and its comments, but not for voting or commenting... for now ;) -- However, the subreddits and channels you add are saved locally, so you don't lose any of that data.

 * #### Channels
-You can group up to 3 subreddits into a Channel, so you can browse their links in a single view, instead of having to browse each one separately.
+Channels let you group subreddits into one stream, so you can browse their links in a single view, instead of having to browse each one separately.
 This is specially useful when you add subject-related subreddits.

 For screenshots and additional info, visit [Reeddit's Homepage](http://reedditapp.com/about).